azyklus/azyklus/README.md

 </p>
 <ul>
     <li>
         Offer your code.
+You may fork select projects and make changes to them and submit a pull request that I will then review and apply changes on the basis of merit.
-You can become a contributor to this repository and offer some measure of assurance that this project is alive and well on the days that I am indisposed.
+        You can also become a contributor to my projects and ensure that my projects remain high-quality and unblemished.
     </li>
     <li>
         Offer guidance.
 If you wish, you may advise me on the direction you think is best for this